aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 #### Install

 The install was pretty smooth on my mac since I already had XCode, Android SDks and so on for Xamarin.
-I just had to clone the [Flutter](https://github.com/flutter/flutter) repository from GitHub (it is fully open-source), and that was all as far as I remember.
+I just had to clone the [Flutter](https://github.com/flutter/flutter) repository from GitHub (oh, yes, it is fully open-source), and that was all as far as I remember.

-Everything is well described [on the website](https://flutter.io/setup/).
+The steps are well described [on the website](https://flutter.io/setup/).

 #### IntelliJ / Android Studio

-I use IntelliJ IDE with the Flutter plugin, and I have to say that the experience is pretty good. you have templates for application projects.
-The great thing was the reactivity of the text editor that could become pretty laggy on Visual Studio for mac sometimes.
+I use [IntelliJ IDE](https://www.jetbrains.com/idea/) with the Flutter plugin, and I have to say that the experience is pretty good : you have templates for application projects, autocompletion, code navigation.
+The great thing for me is the reactivity of the text editor unlike the one from Visual Studio for mac that could become pretty laggy on big projects.

-I am not tool-obssessed developer (I could even accept a simple text editor and cli) so it may be a big deal for you if you love to have dozens of configured helper tools.
+I am not tool-obssessed developer (I could even accept a simple text editor and a CLI) so it may be a big deal for you if you love to have dozens of configured helper tools.

 #### Pub dependency manager